graphcore/poptorch/docs/user_guide/overview.rst

 Make the op available to PyTorch
 --------------------------------

-After you have compiled the C++ implementation of the custom op, you can can load the library file, and call the op from your PyTorch program, using the :py:class:`poptorch.custom_op` class.
+After you have compiled the C++ implementation of the custom op, you can load the library file, and call the op from your PyTorch program, using the :py:class:`poptorch.custom_op` class.